Fiveable

 The other chord that will be a little bit different in Major is the seven chord.
 Its base triad will be diminished, and following the observations above, the third between the fifth and the seventh is minor.
 Therefore, it is not fully diminished – it will just be half-diminished.

-Just to recap, here are the scale degrees and the corresponding qualities of the .
+Just to recap, here are the scale degrees and the corresponding qualities of the seventh chords.
 The chords built on the first, fourth, and fifth scale degrees are major chords, and the chords built on the second, third, and sixth scale degrees are minor chords.
 The chord built on the seventh scale degree is a diminished chord.

-For example, in the key of C major, the diatonic are C major seventh (I), D minor seventh (ii), E minor seventh (iii), F major seventh (IV), G dominant seventh (V), A minor seventh (vi), and B half-diminished seventh (viiø).
+For example, in the key of C major, the diatonic seventh chords are C major seventh (I), D minor seventh (ii), E minor seventh (iii), F major seventh (IV), G dominant seventh (V), A minor seventh (vi), and B half-diminished seventh (viiø).

 Diatonic Seventh Chords in Minor